-Deciding which laptop is the best for travelling, is not an easy feat.
-It’s a subjective, as my view will not represent everyones.
-However, I do fell that there are two laptops that stand out among the competition.
+Deciding on the best travel laptops is no easy feat.
+It’s subjective, as my view will not represent everyone.
+However, I do feel that two laptops stand out among the competition.

-The Microsoft Surface Pro is verstatile laptop that would be ideal for the average traveller.
-It’s lightweight and the convertability of the Surface Pro makes it useful if you’re constantly on the go.
+The Microsoft Surface Pro 4 is a versatile laptop that would be ideal for the average traveller.
+It’s lightweight and the convertibility of the Surface Pro makes it useful if you’re constantly on the go.

-It’s not the best travel latpop for working, but if you want tone for general use, it’s a fantastic option!
+It’s not the best travel laptop for working, but if you want one for general use, it’s a fantastic option!

 At the higher end of the spectrum, the MacBook Pro is a laptop for the frequent traveller.
-It’s lightweight, portable and can perform a multitude of tasks at any give time.
+It’s lightweight, portable and can perform a multitude of tasks at any given time.

 Disclaimer: The Travelling Tom is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and its partners.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
-Thank you for supporting my site!
+As an Amazon Associate, I earn from qualifying purchases.